ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/Crossover.md

 # Using a Crossover connection

 * If you have a requirement to frequently transfer large volumes of data between 2 servers in your solution, It is recommended that you make use of a crossover connection.
-  Doing so alleviates any latency and throughput issues which can arrise from transferring large volumes of data over the server's primary NiC, which can ultimately cause slower response to business critical functions such as web services.
+  Doing so alleviates any latency and throughput issues which can arise from transferring large volumes of data over the server's primary NIC, which can ultimately cause slower response to business critical functions such as web services.

 If your Solution is hosted with UKFast, please contact your account manager or service manager, who will be able to arrange for this work to be carried out.